PetersonDave/petersondave.github.io/_posts/2018-11-27-Stripping-Unwanted-HTML-From-Sitecore-Rich-Text-Fields.markdown

 categories: Sitecore
 comments: true
 ---
-Stripping Unwanted HTML From Sitecore Rich Text Fields

-A recent project asked to share news article content between our public websites and a Xamarin app, which consumes Sitecore content through an API.
+A recent project requirement involved sharing of news article content between our public websites and a Xamarin app (which consumes Sitecore content through an API).
 Our article content, stored as Rich Text, can contain markup which does not translate well to a mobile app.
 To resolve, we introduced a new field to store the sanitized markup, updated during the item saving event handler.
 Below is the implementation.
 Fortis is used as the item wrappring library.

 {% highlight c# %}
 public class SanitizeArticleForAppHandler